disordered-photonics/celes/README.md

 * lookup-table approach to evaluate spherical Hankel functions
 * rich output (power flux, near- and far-field distributions)
 * Gaussian beam excitation
+* support for polydisperse samples of spheres (thanks to Alan Zhan)
 * GUI (experimental)

-What's new in version 2.0:
-* support for polydisperse samples of spheres (thanks to Alan Zhan)
-* patching of MATLAB's GMRES solver for a live convergence progress monitor
+You can refer to the [CHANGELOG](CHANGELOG.md) for details on current and upcoming features.

 ### Requirements
 In order to run CELES, the following software (in addition to MATLAB) should be installed on your system: